-Cube offers various types of hardtail and full suspension bikes as their denominators – Tour, Sport, Endurance and Sport and the price range is from around $500 to $4,000, so their top-level bikes are slightly cheaper than most of the other manufacturer’s.
-They also produce hybrid, trekking bikes, cross bikes, road bikes, e-bikes, city bikes and triathlon bikes for men, women and kids.
+Cube offers various types of hardtail and full-suspension bikes as their denominators – Tour, Sport, Endurance, and Sport and the price range is from around $500 to $4,000, so their top-level bikes are slightly cheaper than most of the other manufacturer’s.

 Well, it wouldn’t be German if didn’t come with some innovative and revolutionary technology.
 Cube features the Aerium technology that has a carbon frame.
-This top class technology is found in the triathlon bikes; it allows the rider to adapt swiftly and it also ensures optimum of aerodynamics.
-So what exactly is it about?
+This top-class technology is found in the triathlon bikes; it allows the rider to adapt swiftly and it also ensures optimum aerodynamics.
 The Aerium is all about versatility, being light as well as a very involving and responsive ride.
-If you like to have fun and enjoy some pace then this technology has got you covered; it is for short to medium distance riders.
+If you like to have fun and enjoy some pace then this technology has got you covered; it is for short to medium distance rides.

 The e-bikes come with fully integrated battery packs.
 They have an appealing look that brings together elegance and sportiness thanks to the PowerTube that hides the batteries into the frame.
 Cube provides a standard in-frame charging option.
 The user can easily remove the sealed battery covers which are also designed to ensure the batteries don’t come into contact with water and dirt.
 The company has definitely pushed the limits by introducing new frame concepts.

-The road bikes’ starting prices range from £649 to £3149.
-The 2017 Cube Litening C:62 Race is the high-end model offered by Cube; it costs £3149.
-It has Shimano‘s Dura Ace components as well as a light and stiff carbon frame.
+The road bikes’ starting prices range from $480 to $4,124.
+The 2018 Cube Litening C:68 Race is the high-end model offered by Cube.
+It has Shimano‘s Dura-Ace components as well as a light and stiff carbon frame.
 This attention to detail brings out the best performance possible and thus making every second count.

-Their prices range from £429 to £3499.
-The high-end mountain bike is the 2017 Cube Stereo 140 HPC TM 2018 which goes for £3499.
-The bike delivers a smooth ride even on bumps thanks to the DPX2 shock and Fox 36 Factory fork.
-They also ensure that the Newmen wheelset remain glued to the road (this wheels accelerate fast, are strong and lightweight.)
+Their prices range from $360 to $5,299 of the high-end mountain bike – Cube Stereo C:29 The bike delivers a smooth ride even on bumps thanks to the DPX2 shock and Fox 36 Factory fork.
+They also ensure that the Newmen wheelset remains glued to the road (these wheels accelerate fast, are strong and lightweight.)